UmaDeviPalaparthy/Python_DataMining_WebScraping/Assignment1.md

 Understanding :
-This command shows the activity performed in the repository from bottom to top (most recent activity is on top). for each commit it shows the commit hash value, author, data of commit and comments given by developer during commit.
-HEAD -> points the current branch we are working on, in this case its master branch. on the left on the commits, there is a green and red line between stars
+This command shows the activity performed in the repository from bottom to top (most recent activity is on top). for each commit it shows the commit hash value, author, date of commit and comments given by developer during commit.
+HEAD -> points the current branch we are working on, in this case its master branch.
+To the left of the commits, there is a green and red line between stars
 - representing till when the branches are in sync.
-The dash that come out on right indicates when the branch is created and if there is dash back into the main straight line then it indicates the branch is merged. red dashes indicate that there is different content in both the files, where as geen line represents that the branch is merged back into the master and all the branches are in sync.
+The dash that come out on right indicates when the branch is created and if there is dash back into the main straight line then it indicates the branch is merged. red dashes indicate that there is different content in both the branches, where as green line represents that the branch is merged back into the master and all the branches are in sync.
 The same is in our case there is branch created after two commits and third commit is performed in branch math whereas fourth commit is performed in master branch.
 ```